After the Second World War, unionism in the Japanese auto industry was company-based, with separate

 issues or pressing autoworkers' grievances.
 In a 1981 survey, for example, fewer than 1 percent of workers said they sought union assistance for work-related problems, while 43 percent said they turned to management instead.
 There was little to distinguish the two in any case: most union officers were foremen or middle-level managers, and the union's role was primarily one of passive support for company goals.
 Conflict occasionally disrupted this cooperative relationship—one company union's opposition to the productivity campaigns of the early 1980s has been cited as such a case.
 In 1986, however, a caucus led by the Foreman's Association forced the union's leadership out of office and returned the union's policy to one of passive cooperation.
 In the United States, the potential for such company unionism grew after 1979, but it had difficulty taking hold in the auto industry, where a single union represented workers from all companies, particularly since federal law prohibited foremen from joining or leading industrial unions.

-1. According to the passage, a foreman in a United States auto company differed from a foreman in a Japanese auto company in that the foreman in the
+2. According to the passage, a foreman in a United States auto company differed from a foreman in a Japanese auto company in that the foreman in the United States would

 (A) not have been a member of an auto workers' union

 (B) have been unlikely to support the goals of company management

 (C) have been able to control production processes to a large extent

 (D) have experienced greater stress